erwin-kok/kotlin-libp2p/README.md

   obvious, because there are several nodes connected to each other.
 They all could have a different implementation with different capabilities and with different versions **In libp2p this is solved by multiformats**.

+- How to distribute content?
+In a client/server setup, this is almost trivial.
+If node A wants to send something to node B it ’tags’ the message with an ‘address’ or ‘phone-number’ and sends it to the server.
+Since the server knows B it forwards this message directly to B. In a P2P connection, however, all nodes are interconnected via a mesh and perhaps A does not have a direct connection to B but has an indirect connection via some intermediate nodes C, D and E. If A wants to send something to B it has to send it to C. C has to send it to D and so on until it reaches B. It has to find a ‘route’ through all the nodes from A to B. And, for efficiency reasons, C should not forward the message to all its peers, because this will lead to congestion; all messages are send to each and every node.
+Ideally, C should send the message only to a node that is the most optimal node in the route to B (This is not always achievable). **In libp2p this is solved using different pubsub mechanisms**.

 There already exists some P2P network protocols, but they lacked standardization.
 Libp2p standardizes they way nodes communicate to each other and has a solution for the above-mentioned issues (and more).